cesarnavi/wispok-api-demo/README.md

 #### Notes

- - src/data/dummy_users.xlsx contains a list of dummy users in order to fill database, add rows as needed, to disable this function set NODE_ENV=production in .env file
+ - src/data/dummy_users.xlsx contains a list of dummy users in order to fill database, add rows as needed preserving colums order, to disable this function set NODE_ENV=production in .env file
  - Swagger documentation should be available in non production enviorment, set NODE_ENV=production in .env file to disable it.